wgroeneveld/go-jamming/README.md

 - port, host: http server params
 - token, allowedWebmentionSources: see below, used for authentication
 - utcOffset: offset in minutes for date processing, starting from UTC time.
-- dataPath: path to store all mentions as md5-encoded JSON filenames.
+- conString: file path to store all mentions and author avatars in a simple key/value store, based on [buntdb](https://github.com/tidwall/buntdb).

 If a config file is missing, or required keys are missing, a warning will be generated and default values will be used instead.
 See `common/config.go`.